2. Information we collect

 Im Schilf 4

-Please note that we are not a controller for any Wallet you may use with Centi.
+Please note that we are not a controller for any Encrypted Wallet Copy you may use with Centi.

 Please note that your rights set out above may be subject to conditions or restrictions under applicable data protection laws.